fabulousjaximus/ChessFlaskMongo/task.md

 Define a function, `save_to_json()`, that writes the game data to a JSON file.

-Call this function after each players' turn.
+This function is called after each players' turn.

 (This will aid you in debugging, by making it easier to inspect your data.)